tarwn/lessthandot-hugo/blogs/content/posts/2011-09-30-2011-quarter-3-goals-kicking.md

   - Microsoft SQL Server Admin

 ---
-It’s the end of the third quarter.
+It's the end of the third quarter.
 What a fun year!
-Right now, I’m practically falling out of my chair with excitement.
+Right now, I'm practically falling out of my chair with excitement.
 Next Friday, I leave for a nine-day trip that includes [SQL Saturday #92][1] in Portland, OR; the [Portland Half Marathon][2]; and [PASS Summit][3] in Seattle, WA.
 Who needs sleep?

 So, three-quarters of the way through the year, how am I doing on my [2011 goals][4]?

 **Blogging**

 Thumbs up.
 Way up.
 I had 9 blogs this quarter, including three of my favorite of all time.
 I talked about [user groups][5], [PowerShell punctuation][6], and [making SSMS awesome][7].
-And I’m back in the writing groove.
+And I'm back in the writing groove.
 I have one new series started already, and two more ideas.

 <p align="center">
   <img src="http://farm1.static.flickr.com/23/24720422_1453032576.jpg" alt="" title="" />